-Ever since Burhan Wani was gunned down by the Indian Army in the Kashmir valley one year ago, the valley never returned to what New Delhi and its toady media houses call – “normalcy” and much to the anxiety of the Modi government and its puppet Mehbooba Mufti government, the Kashmiri youth- men and women equally, defied death and threats issued by the Indian armed forces and participated en-masse in what can be called the biggest Infitada in the history of Kashmir’s struggle for its right to self-determination.
+Ever since Burhan Wani was gunned down by the Indian Army in the Kashmir one year ago, the valley never returned to what New Delhi and its toady media houses call – “normalcy”, and adding much to the anxiety of the Modi regime and its puppet Mehbooba Mufti regime, the Kashmiri men and women valourously embraced death by defying threats issued by the Indian armed forces.
+They participated en-masse in what can be called- the biggest Infitada in the history of Kashmir’s struggle for its right to self-determination.

-Narendra Modi’s government is an ultra-right fascist government that made way to power in New Delhi by twerking to the tunes of vituperation against the Muslim community played by the RSS.
-For it, the mass uprisings in Kashmir becomes a blessing in disguise, as the more people the Modi regime will kill or maim, the more popularity it will gain in mainland India’s urban areas, where the BJP’s core vote bank of upper-caste Hindu elites and middle-class lives.
+Narendra Modi’s regime is an ultra-right fascist one that made way to power in New Delhi by twerking to the tunes of vituperation against the Muslim community played by the RSS.
+For it, any mass uprising in Kashmir becomes a blessing in disguise, as more people the Modi regime will kill or maim, more popularity it will gain in India’s urban areas, where the BJP’s core vote bank- the upper-caste Hindu elites and middle-class live.
 This vote bank is totally radicalised to become what can be called a xenophobic and jingoistic mob, which hates every nationality and community except itself and those it considers racially superior – the Europeans and North Americans.
 This radicalised upper-caste men and women are so deeply influenced by the toxic xenophobia and ultra-chauvinism marketed by the Hindutva camp that the killing of children, old-aged men and women by the armed forces in Kashmir doesn’t hurt their conscience, rather they vociferously cheer and hoot the festival of death and blood in Kashmir.
-The Modi government surely finds a booster to its sadistic pleasures when it sees such jubilation among its upper-caste elite and middle-class urban voters.
+The Modi regime experiences a surge in its utmost sadistic pleasure when it finds such jubilation among its upper-caste elite and middle-class urban voters.

-Amidst this jubilation, Kashmir remains trapped as the most militarised zone in the world, which the government of India doesn’t call a conflict-zone in its international verbiage, but an area facing mere law and order problem and its mainstream corporate-controlled press calls the Kashmir issue – a proxy war by Pakistan.
+Amidst this jubilation, Kashmir remains trapped as the most militarised zone in the world, which the rulers of India doesn’t call a conflict-zone in their international verbiage, but an area facing a mere law and order situation, and its mainstream corporate-controlled press calls the Kashmir issue – a proxy war by Pakistan.
 With the highest concentration of Indian armed forces, who are licensed to kill, maim and rape with impunity under the draconian AFSPA and the press-freedom annihilated, the people of Kashmir have understood that they have no option for peace and there is no going back until liberation.
 Thus, armed with pebbles, the youth of Kashmir are battling the world’s fourth largest armed force and are still determined to win this uneven war.
-The emotions of the Kashmiri people are at its peak and the entire state-machinery has lost its credibility and has been rendered invalid.
+The emotions of the Kashmiri people are at its peak and the entire state-machinery has lost its credibility and rendered invalid.
 Despite its intense repression and persecution, the Indian state-machinery is unable to daunt the spirit of the Kashmiri people who are seeking independence from India.
-It’s failing to subjugate the free will of the Kashmiri people under the jackboots of the army and paramilitary apparatus that the ruling clique of India received from its colonial masters.

 This determination of the Kashmiri people, who are largely fighting an unorganised and spontaneous battle against the heavily armed Indian forces is largely commendable for the valour they have shown and the sacrifices that they have made for their freedom.
 However, from the perspective of the geopolitics of South Asia, the Kashmiri people cannot win their independence with the help of such spontaneous struggles alone, but a comprehensive political plan and a spearhead organisation are required to drive the locomotive of their independence struggle towards the goal.